The Government of the Kingdom of Denmark and The Scottish Government (hereinafter referred to as "the Parties");

 Considering the strategic role of energy planning and the importance of increased energy efficiency within the heating sector;

-Recognizing the importance of decarbonising heating systems, promoting district energy solutions and finding cost effective and lasting solutions to energy issues that are compatible with the need for economic growth and the fight against fuel poverty;
+Recognizing the importance of decarbonising heating systems to meet net zero climate obligations, promoting both individual and district energy solutions and finding cost effective and lasting solutions to energy issues that are compatible with the need for economic growth and the fight against fuel poverty;

-Bearing in mind that this Memorandum of Understanding is intended to provide a general framework for cooperation and to express the cooperative intent of the Parties,
+Bearing in mind that this Memorandum of Understanding (MoU) is intended to provide a general framework for cooperation and to express the cooperative intent of the Parties, have agreed as follows:

 Article 2 – Priorities of Cooperation

-The following topics have been identified as priority areas for cooperation between the Parties under the framework of this Memorandum of Understanding:
+1) The following topics have been identified as priority areas for cooperation between the Parties under the framework of this MoU:

-a) development of national policies and programmes between the parties to transform their built environments (through regulation, funding, advice and information)
+a) Development of national policies and programmes between the Parties to transform their built environments;

-c) strategic energy efficiency, low carbon heating systems and heat decarbonisation plans and heat mapping including administrative procedures for 'zoning' areas for different heating technologies e.g. for district heating areas;
+c) Heat decarbonisation plans and heat mapping including administrative procedures for 'zoning' areas for different heating technologies e.g. for district heating areas;

-d) financial structures and models for establishment and development of, energy efficiency low/zero carbon heating systems and district heating systems;
+e) Financial structures and models for establishment and development of low/zero carbon heating systems and district heating systems;

-The priorities for the years 2018 and 2019 will be agreed by the Parties under the work programme referenced in Article 5.
+2) The priorities for the years 2021-2024 will be agreed by the Parties under the work programme referenced in Article 5.

 Article 3 – Cooperation Mechanism

-Cooperation between the Parties under this Memorandum of Understanding may be conducted in the form of:
+1) Cooperation between the Parties under this MoU may be conducted in the form of:

-c) jointly organized seminars, workshops and meetings involving experts, private companies and other relevant agencies; and
+d) Jointly organized seminars, workshops and meetings involving experts, private companies and other relevant agencies;

-d) other forms of cooperation as mutually agreed upon; for example, the creation of a wider alliance with like-minded European countries, nations, states and regions committed to low-carbon and energy efficient buildings pathways towards 2050; and collaboration on transnational projects and programmes for heat decarbonisation, district heating and energy efficiency in buildings.
+g) Other forms of cooperation as mutually agreed upon; for example, encouragement of joint projects focusing on delivery zero emission heating systems; and collaboration on transnational projects and programmes for heat decarbonisation, district heating and energy efficiency in buildings.

 Article 4 – Engagement of Parties

-Each Party shall designate a Senior Official responsible as its Coordinator to supervise and coordinate the planning, performance, evaluation and approval of the cooperation activities to be carried out by the Parties under this Memorandum of Understanding.
+2) Each Party shall designate a Senior Official responsible as its Coordinator to supervise and coordinate the planning, performance, evaluation and approval of the cooperation activities to be carried out by the Parties under this MoU.

-Both Parties shall encourage organisations, private companies, government institutions at all levels and research institutions on both sides to establish cooperation activities aimed at fulfilling the objectives of this Memorandum of Understanding.
+3) Both Parties shall encourage organisations, private companies, government institutions at all levels and research institutions on both sides to establish cooperation activities aimed at fulfilling the objectives of this MoU.

 Article 5 - Obligations of the Parties

-- encourage development of local supply chain capacity to take advantage of these opportunities; and
+b) Encourage development of local supply chain capacity to take advantage of these opportunities;

-- mobilise and organise the delivery of expert assistance and support to activities as appropriate and as defined in a work programme.
+c) Mobilise and organise the delivery of expert assistance and support to activities as appropriate and as defined in a work programme;

 Article 6 - Costs

-Costs related to the activities under this Memorandum of Understanding are subject to the availability of appropriate funds, in conformity with budgetary provisions and the relevant laws of each Party.
+1) Costs related to the activities under this MoU are subject to the availability of appropriate funds, in conformity with budgetary provisions and the relevant laws of each Party.

-All costs resulting from cooperation under this Memorandum of Understanding are to be borne by the Party that incurs them, unless otherwise mutually agreed.
+2) All costs resulting from cooperation under this MoU are to be borne by the Party that incurs them, unless otherwise mutually agreed.

 Article 7 – Amendment Procedures

-This Memorandum of Understanding may be amended at any time by the mutual written consent of the Parties.
+1) This MoU may be amended at any time by the mutual written consent of the Parties.

 Article 8 – Dispute Resolution

-Any dispute about the interpretation or implementation of this Memorandum of Understanding will be resolved through consultations between the Parties.
+1) Any dispute about the interpretation or implementation of this MoU will be resolved through consultations between the Parties.

 Article 9 - Terms

-This Memorandum of Understanding will commence upon notification by the Parties through diplomatic channels, once their respective internal legal procedures have been fulfilled.
+1) This MoU will commence upon notification by the Parties through diplomatic channels, once their respective internal legal procedures have been fulfilled.

-This Memorandum of Understanding shall be valid until 31 December 2019, may be extended for a further period by mutual written consent of the Parties.
+2) This MoU shall be valid until 31 December 2024, may be extended for a further period by mutual written consent of the Parties.

-Each Party may terminate this Memorandum of Understanding by means of a written notice to the other Party.
+Each Party may terminate this MoU by means of a written notice to the other Party.
 Termination will take effect three months following the date of notification and will not affect activities already under implementation.

-Signed in Edinburgh, in the English language, on 14 May 2018.
+Signed in Glasgow, in the English language, on the 8th of November 2021.

 FOR THE GOVERNMENT OF THE KINGDOM OF DENMARK